 1. Hotel Arts Barcelona, a Ritz-Carlton Hotel

 Hotel Arts Barcelona, a Ritz-Carlton Hotel is one of the few luxury hotels in Barcelona which is right on the beach, yet within a long (20 minute) stroll from Las Ramblas and the historic city center.
 The nearest metro station is 10 minutes’ walk away and from there you can connect to a tram which takes you nearer to the hotel if you don’t fancy the walk.
 The hotel is actually located in the city’s Olympic Village area (and is home to a Frank Gehry sculpture).
 The attraction of this hotel is, of course, the beach plus the two excellent pools.

-Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms, suites and 28 duplex penthouses.
-The latter are located on the top floors of the hotel and offer butler service and use of a MINI Cooper.
+Renowned the world over for its impeccable service and lavish accommodations, the stunning 44 storey Hotel Arts Barcelona, a Ritz-Carlton Hotel, offers panoramic sea or city views from each of its 483 guestrooms, suites, and 28 duplex penthouses.
+The latter is located on the top floors of the hotel and offer butler service and the use of a MINI Cooper.